fledge-iot/fledge/docs/troubleshooting_pi-server_integration.rst

 | |OMF_Persisted| |
 +-----------------+

-It is possible for more than one plugin within a pipeline to persist data, in order to select between the plugins that have persisted data a menu is provided in the top left which will list all those plugins for which data can be viewed.
+It is possible for more than one plugin within a pipeline to persist data.
+In order to select between the plugins that have persisted data, a menu is provided in the top left which will list all those plugins for which data can be viewed.

 +--------------------+
 | |PersistedPlugins| |